jplhomer/site-next/prose/about.md

 ## Professional Life

-I'm a staff developer at **[Shopify](https://shopify.com)** on the Performance team.
-I just started, so I'm not sure what I'll be focusing on day-to-day, but I'll let you know when I do!
+I'm a senior staff developer at **[Shopify](https://shopify.com)** on the Performance team.
+I'm building [Hydrogen](https://shopify.dev/hydrogen) which is a new React meta-framework powering custom storefronts for Shopify merchants.

 Prior to this, I was a software engineer at **[Vox Media](https://voxmedia.com)**.
 I was part of the **Concert Platforms** team, which supports the engineering products behind **[Concert](https://concert.io)**, a premium digital advertising marketplace.